bdulac/bdulac.github.io/_posts/2014-01-04-memory-errors-in-java.md

 	garbage collection.
 Literally, there is no memory saturation but the system uses most of its memory despite garbage collections.
 A simple workaround can be to extend the Heap space.
 If the problem persists, tuning the GC configuration will probably be the solution.
+A hint can be the option <i>+UseParallelGC</i> JVM option (some documentation is available <a href="http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html#par_gc">here</a>).
 </p>